-OAuth 2.0 Security Best Practices (RFC 9700)
+OAuth 2.0 security best practices (RFC 9700)

 Strivacity’s CIAM platform aligns with the OAuth 2.0 Security Best Current Practice (RFC 9700), ensuring secure-by-default behavior for all OAuth and OpenID Connect (OIDC) integrations.